 Negligent hiring practices can have severe repercussions for trucking companies, their employees, and the public.
 Some of the key consequences include:

 Modern-day trucks contain many technological advancements than previous vehicles.
 They often have onboard cameras, black box recorders, and computer systems that track a vehicle’s every movement.
 However, trucking companies are reluctant to hand over such valuable evidence when doing so can subject them to substantial liability.
-This is why it is critical to work with an experienced Houston car accident attorney who knows how to identify, preserve, and assemble evidence to establish the trucking company’s negligent hiring practices.
+This is why it is critical to work with a car accident legal team that can identify, preserve, and assemble evidence to establish the trucking company’s negligent hiring practices.

 When a trucking company negligently hires an unqualified or disqualified driver, they can be held responsible for the injuries the driver causes through their negligent operation of the truck.
 The Doan Law Firm has the experience, resources, and skills necessary to fight for the compensation you deserve.
 Contact us today for your free consultation.